 How do I prove an email was delivered and authenticate the content of the message?

-To learn more about this feature, click the link to watch this short video How to prove and authenticate email delivery using RMail.
+To learn more about this feature, click on the link to watch a short video about How to prove and authenticate email delivery using RMail.

 How does RMail deal with spam filters?